 Over time, most of such sarees, textiles and motifs came to be identified by certain special names, like Gujarati Patola sarees, elegant Paithani sarees and Kanjeevaram silk sarees, Chanderi and Chikankari fabrics and so on.
 Till today, these are highly coveted amongst saree connoisseurs and are considered amongst the most rich and opulent garments in the world.

-The arrival of the Mughals played a huge role in establishing the saree as a standard Indian garment for women.
-They brought with them many traditional embroidery styles, embellishments, and designs, which were adapted by the skilled saree weavers of India.
-Impressed by the richness of Mughal fabrics and the intricacy of Indian designs, these weavers decided to combine classic Mughal aesthetics with the party traditional saree drape in order to create some truly amazing varieties like the Banarasi sari.
-In fact, the history of Banarasi saree is a testament to the multi-cultural nature of Indian fashion.
+Mughal’s arrival played a major role in establishing saree as a standard Indian clothing for women.
+They brought with them many traditional embroidery styles, ornaments and designs, which were adapted by India’s talented saree weaving.
+Affected by the wealth of Mughal clothes and the intensity of Indian designs, these weavers decided to combine classic Mughal aesthetics with party traditional saree curtains to create some wonderful variants like banarasi saree.
+In fact, banarasi saree history is a will for the multicultural nature of Indian fashion.

 Trends Today